8 Alternatives for a Blister That's Not a Cold Sore

 Folic acid, the supplement form of folate, is a B vitamin that supports the formation of red blood cells.
 Without sufficient levels of folic acid, your blood can't deliver oxygen to all your tissues and organs.
 This leads to symptoms like fatigue, weakness and mouth sores.

 Location is the easiest way to distinguish between cold sores and folate deficiency ulcers.
-Cold sores emerge around the outside of the lips and mouth, while folate deficiency ulcers tend to occur around the gums and tongue.
+Cold sores emerge around the outside of the lips and mouth, while folate deficiency ulcers tend to occur around the gums, buccal mucosa and tongue.